link1905/Unity-SummerRest/README.md

       GetImage
       GetVideoClip
     ```
-  - The main reason why I made this component is `API Versioning`: A domain has usually more than one origin (dev, prod, test...), and you have to select the active origin.
+  - The main reason why we made this component is `API Versioning`: A domain has usually more than one origin (dev, prod, test...), and you have to select the active origin.
     ![](Screenshots/0_definition_0_domain.png)
 - `Service`: A service is nothing but an Endpoint container, it's only used to build API structure
   - A `Service` is able to have children (Service and Request)